memotux/nuxt-quasar/README.md

 - Quasar directives.
 - Quasar composables that are auto imported by Nuxt.
 - Quasar plugins, opt-in imported.
-- Quasar variables on SFC styles and SASS/SCSS files.
+- Quasar variables on SFC styles.
 - Quasar utils that are auto imported by Nuxt.
 - Nuxt modern and universal, develop and production Nitro server (with API and Middlewares).
 - Nuxt SSG static site generate.